 - Labs and research programs should continue to have and refine plans to immediately halt or ramp down research activities, if required.

-- The summer requirements/processes for undergraduates to participate in research will no longer be required.
-Guidance for Fall Undergraduate Research and Independent Study Courses has been issued.
+- Requirements for undergraduate participation in research can be found at Guidance for Fall Undergraduate Research and Independent Study Courses has been issued.

 COVID-19 Research Funding Opportunities